GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 >       * Mid Term Goal   : Become SME on particular project.
 >       * Long Term Goal  : Run team.
 >   2) Questions should change each session to give variety and explore different avenues.
 We should also avoid vague questions should as "How are things?" and instead ask probing questions should as "If you could change one thing in our team right now, what would it be?"
->   3) Actions are trackable objectives, typically assigned to myself (the manager).
+>   3) Actions are trackable objectives, typically assigned to myself.
 An Action could be to give access to a particular system, or purchase training for the employee.
 > * Keep track of every One-on-One meeting on a shared document with that employee.
 This document will contain all One-on-Ones had, questions asked (and their answers).
 It will also contain Actions put aside for future meetings.
 Personally I use OneNote.
 > * Divide your employees into One-on-One groups.
 Each group will be asked the same questions individually which may be helpful in finding the overall tone of the team.
 > * Show what Questions you will be asking before the One-on-One meeting, as to give your employee time to consider the answer.